To Kill A Mockingbird

 • Students will read Harper Lee's classic novel: To Kill A Mockingbird.

-• two-three genre pieces that support, expand, help develop ideas in main essay (one per each member in group); see choices below
+• three (3) connected/related genre pieces that support, expand, help develop ideas in main essay

 • some people serve as moral compasses for the rest of us